PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

     - If those secondary stats are ignored, they are the same for everyone.
   - Damage Calculator selection: Allow to select the damage calculator which will be applied to the Stats trees.
     - The damage calculator database can be found in the Stats Trees set up page.
+  - Template selection: Permits the user to connect a Stats Tree with a battle system to test it.
+    - We choose an exising Battle System which will use the Stats Tree when tested.
+    - We can connect the same Stats Tree to several Battle Systems, but we cannot connect a single template to several Stats Trees.

 - **Damage Calculator**: Allows the user to set up his own damage calculator and decide about the formula.
   - Default version: The one already used to calculate damage from default RPG battle systems.
 It can be based from games but also be modified slightly.